SNAP during the 2025 U.S. federal government shutdown: Appeals and Supreme Court involvement

+Resolution and reinstatement

+Secretary Chad Wolf volunteers at the Capital Area Food Bank during the COVID-19 pandemic.

-On Saturday, 9 November, in a memo following the emergency stay, the USDA told those states which had disbursed SNAP funds in full (or were planning to do so) that they would have to immediately take back those funds from any recipients and reverse such plans, only partial funding having had been authorized.
+On Saturday, 9 November, in a memo following the emergency stay, the USDA told those states which had disbursed SNAP funds in full (or were planning to do so) that they would have to immediately take back those funds from any recipients and reverse such plans, only partial funding having been authorized.
 "Failure to comply with this memorandum may result in USDA taking various actions, including cancellation of the Federal share of state administrative costs and holding states liable for any overissuances that result from the noncompliance," the guidance threatened.
 Massachusetts Governor Maura Healey threatened legal action.
 Wisconsin Governor Tony Evers wrote on X that his response was a simple "no".

 On Sunday, 10 November, the Senate passed a procedural measure towards ending the shutdown, the attempted USDA claw-back of the full disbursement of SNAP funds by some states having added to the pressure.
-With a provision to extend SNAP until October 2026, it awaits a eventual vote in the House once the House reopens.
+With a provision to extend SNAP until October 2026, it awaits an eventual vote in the House once the House reopens.

 On Monday, 11 November, the Supreme Court extended its stay, continuing to block full SNAP payments.

-On Thursday, 13 November following the end of the government shutdown, Secretary of Agriculture Brooke Rollins said that benefits would be reinstated in full by Monday.
+On Thursday, 13 November, following the end of the government shutdown, Secretary of Agriculture Brooke Rollins said that benefits would be reinstated in full by Monday.
 (She noted however that "it is the 50 states and 50 different infrastructures that move that money out".)
 Federally, the SNAP shutdown was over, and the court cases moot.

+Mississippi cited technical issues with releasing the full benefits immediately.
+It began releasing the funds on 21 November.

+Impact and public response

+The shutdown exposed vulnerabilities in the nation's food assistance systems and significantly increased reliance on food banks and charitable organizations.
+Advocacy groups and nonprofits wanted to spark awareness through campaigns such as #protectSNAP which helps people that are at risk of hunger connect with resources to obtain food such as the WhyHunger Hotline.